SpongePowered/SpongeDocs/source/plugin/commands/commandcallable.rst

 Low-Level Command API
 =====================

+The :javadoc:`org.spongepowered.api.command.CommandCallable` and
-The ``CommandCallable`` and ``Dispatcher`` interfaces can be used to define commands.
+:javadoc:`org.spongepowered.api.command.dispatcher.Dispatcher` interfaces can be used to define commands.
 The interfaces can be used as a base for custom command APIs.

 It is recommended to use the `Command Builder API <../creating>`_ for simple command definitions.